TK

 What happens if my landlord doesn't return my deposit on time in Missouri?

-In Missouri, the penalty for wrongfully withholding a security deposit is: 2x wrongfully withheld amount.
+In Missouri, the penalty for wrongfully withholding a security deposit is: For wrongful withholding, tenant may recover up to 2x the amount wrongfully withheld (this remedy does not apply to commercial tenants per PDQ Tower Services v.
+Adams, 2007).
 You can sue in small claims court to recover the deposit plus the statutory penalty.

 Does my landlord in Missouri have to pay interest on my security deposit?